-If you are only interested in this question, then the currency of Montenegro is the Euro.
-But not everything is as simple as it seems.
-Those readers who do not know some of the features may be surprised: the currency of Montenegro is the Euro, but a Schengen visa is not needed, and the country itself is not in the European Union.
-Read on, there will be a lot of useful information about the money of this country.
+If you’re only interested in this question, the currency of Montenegro is the Euro.
+However, it’s not as straightforward as it seems.
+Readers who aren’t familiar with the details might be surprised: the currency is the Euro, but you don’t need a Schengen visa, and Montenegro isn’t in the European Union.
+Keep reading for more useful information about the country’s money.

 Table of contents: